Innovah-Tech/SafeNest/README.md

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript with a focus on emerging markets and financial inclusion.

+🚀 **LIVE ON U2U SOLARIS MAINNET** - All contracts deployed and ready for production use!

 ## 🌟 Core Problem

 Millions of people are unbanked or underbanked but own smartphones.
 They need: